zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 _EOF
 ```

-To which you should get back the following response:
+..to which you should get back the following response:

 ```
 ...